Meet the Therapist: Marc Bosset

-I started my foray into the field of mental health by volunteering with the Samaritans for two years.
-I then joined Regent’s University School of Psychotherapy and Psychology, completing my MA in Counselling and Psychotherapy as an integrative psychotherapist.
+In my twenties I obtained a BA in Sociology and an MSc in Management.
+When I decided to change career, I began my foray into the field of mental health by volunteering as a Samaritan for two years.
+I then joined Regent’s University School of Psychotherapy and Psychology, completing an MA in Counselling and Psychotherapy as an integrative psychotherapist.
 In addition to my private practice, I also work for the South London and Maudsley NHS Foundation Trust as a counsellor treating adults suffering from anxiety and depression.

 Can you tell us about the type of therapy you practise?

 My approach to therapy is integrative, or in other words, multi-disciplinary.
 This means I adapt or customise my approach with the client in an interactive and relational process.
 A lot has changed in the field of psychotherapy in recent decades and research in the neurosciences has led to a convergence in traditionally ‘competing’ psychotherapeutic modalities.
 I believe nowadays there is a recognition that, despite wide differences in terminology, there are many overlaps among different approaches which can be assimilated for the benefit of the client.

 How does integrative therapy help with symptoms of anxiety or depression?

 The art in psychotherapy lies in exploring an individual’s experience of themselves and in relation to others.
 These experiences are often tainted by rigid belief structures which manifest as anxiety or depression.
 New relational experiences within an empathic therapeutic setting can help modulate the rigidity of maladaptive modes of coping with the world.
 I also integrate CBT to help my clients manage their day to day between sessions.

 What sort of people do you usually see?